foopod/tutorials/01_Github_Website/tutorial.md

 Make a file in your site folder (this is your repository) named `index.html`.

-And put the below code into it and save it (this will be the skeleton of your page).
+Put the below code into it and save it (this will be the skeleton of your page).

 ```
 <html>